manuelcasanova/mapbox_practice/README.md

-Rides and maps: Only me, followers, public
+In "See maps" show also "followee's maps"

+Modify this query for that purpose: app.get("/maps/public"

+See public maps if user not muted by user!

-See public maps/rides if user not muted by user!
+See public rides if user not muted by user!

 If muted, user cannot find other user in list.
 Give option to unmute (update to default status notconnected)